mimolabs/mimolabs.github.io/_posts/2018-06-14-install-mimo-digital-ocean.markdown

 ## Install MIMO

-The full installation instructions are over [here](https://github.com/mimolabs/mimo-docker).
+The full installation instructions are over <a href="https://github.com/mimolabs/mimo-docker" target="_blank" class="mimo-community">here</a>.

 SSH to your server: